Christopher G. Kennedy: Political career

 Kennedy during his campaign for governor advocated for "a property tax system that can't be abused by the wealthy and insiders" in a fundraising email.
 Kennedy criticized one of his fellow Democratic gubernatorial candidates, J.B.
 Pritzker, for getting a large property tax reduction on a Gold Coast mansion.
 "It's an inherently corruptible system and we ought to reject it," Kennedy said to reporters in reference to Pritzker's property taxes.
 "The Cook County property tax appeals business is notorious for pricing political connections at a premium," wrote the Illinois Policy Institute, a conservative website.
 Kennedy has further gone on to state that what Mike Madigan is doing, referring to his conflict of interest from serving as the house speaker while working as a property tax attorney, should be illegal.
 When Kennedy served as the President of Merchandise Mart Properties Inc, the company used Madigan's law firm to win property tax refunds via the appeals process, receiving over $133,000.

 In June 2017, Kennedy was endorsed by Congressman Bobby Rush.

 Kennedy called for an open primary in the 2018 gubernatorial race, urging the Cook County Democratic party not to throw their weight behind any other candidate, instead allowing for voters to vet all the candidates in the race.
 The Cook County Democratic Party endorsed Pritzker in August 2017.
 Kennedy was forced to backtrack after he defended the campaign of Republican Bruce Rauner running ads attacking Pritzker during the Democratic primary saying "Rauner is trying to do what he thinks is best for the state of Illinois" and "his willingness to speak truth to power... is something that I think he should be applauded for."

-On March 20, 2018, Kennedy lost the Democratic primary, finishing in third place behind Pritzker and state senator Daniel Biss.
-He carried only two counties, Ford and Hardin.
+Kennedy endorsed incumbent Democrat Joe Biden's reelection campaign in the 2024 United States presidential election over a third-party/independent challenge by his brother Robert.
+After Biden dropped out, Kennedy endorsed Vice President Kamala Harris's campaign, with the siblings denouncing his brother Robert Jr.'s decision to endorse former President Donald Trump, calling the move a "betrayal".